Jaroslaw1980/spark-wsl-pycharm-install/README.md

   nano~/.bashrc
   ```

-* srcoll down to the bottom of the file with arrows and paste:
+* scroll down to the bottom of the file with arrows and paste:

   ```
   export JAVA_HOME=”/usr/lib/jvm/java-8-openjdk-amd64”